Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

-where $ A \in \PA(B)$ indicates that variable $A$ is a parent of variable $B$.} \end{definition} Condition 2.1 requires that all time-dependent variables that have at least one parent be affected by their own lagged variables.
+The faithfulness is defined as follows.
+If a distribution is faithful to causal directed acyclic graph $\cG$, variables $A$ and $B$ are independent if and only if the variables are d-separated in $\cG$ \citep{spirtes2000causation}.
+Condition 2.1 of Definition~\ref{d-dag} requires that all time-dependent variables that have at least one parent be affected by their own lagged variables.
 This condition is more plausible when the time intervals are shorter.
 Condition 2.2 means that if two time-dependent variables have a child-parent relationship at one time period, the same causal relationship should exist for all other time periods.
 Similarly, Condition 2.3 requires that if a time-independent variable is a parent of a time-dependent variable at one time period, the same child-parent relationship should exist at all other time periods.
-The last two requirements are at the heart of the stationary causal DAG -- the existence of causal relationships should be stable over time.
-I provide examples of stationary causal DAGs in Figure~\ref{fig:dag}, representing basic diffusion dynamics, contextual confounding and homophily bias.
+The last two requirements are the core -- the existence of causal relationships should be stable over time.
+Importantly, the effect of each variable can be changing over time; the only requirement is the time-invariant existence of the causal relationships.
+Figure~\ref{fig:ss} visualizes examples of the structural stationarity and its violation.

+In our motivating application, suppose that the unemployment rate is a confounder in one month.
+Then, the structural stationarity requires that the unemployment rate should remain a confounder during the time periods we analyze.
+The assumption is violated when a set of confounders changes over time.
+The effect of the unemployment rate can be changing over time.

+Several points are worth noting.
+First, the structural stationarity only assumes a {\it class} of dynamic causal DAGs rather than a specific dynamic causal DAG.
+This is in contrast to conventional DAG approaches that assume one particular DAG and require full knowledge of its DAG structure.
+Thus, researchers can rely on the structural stationarity assumption even when they cannot justify their full knowledge of the underlying DAG structure, as far as the existence of causal relationships is time-invariant.